voyeg3r/dotfaster/vim/wiki/sed.md

     sed '=;G' annoying.txt

-# remover espaços não separáveis
+# remover espaços não separáveis - remove non-separable space char

 source: http://askubuntu.com/questions/357248/how-to-remove-special-m-bm-character-with-sed

     sed -i 's/\xc2\xa0/ /g' file

+The M-BM- characters are an ASCII representation of byte sequence 0xc2 0xa0, which is the UTF8 encoding of unicode character A0 - a non-breaking space character.
+This character can be inserted in both LibreOffice and Microsoft Word documents using the key sequence Ctrl+Shift+SPACE.

 # Imprimir somente as linhas impares